Tiloon/Object-Recognition/README.md

 python3 main.py image1 image2

 The algorithm will find the keypoints in each image, and then try to match them, and then create a box of the matched objects.

+To get more information about the implementation in french, please read traitement-image.pdf